shailendra9292/Iris_dataset/README.md

 - Random Forest Tree

 Data is divided into two parts :  Sepal and Petal data and each data is further divided into Train and Test data.
-Each model is well plotted with accuracy mentioned in the right corner of graph.
+Each model is well plotted with accuracy mentioned in the upper left corner of graph.

 ![sample image]( https://github.com/shailendra9292/Iris_dataset/blob/master/img.png)